anywhichway/assentials/README.md

 `async any pipe(function||any arg[,...])(any input)`

 * Processes each argument by providing as an input the output of the previous argument's evaluation.
 As a result, any literals will simply replace the value from upstream and become the input for the next argument's evaluation.
 The flow will continue through the last argument and return its evaluation.
-Functions within the flow must know how to handle `undefined` if an upstream argument can possible evaluate to `undefined`.
+Functions within the flow must know how to handle `undefined` if an upstream argument can possibly evaluate to `undefined`.

 `async any route(any condition,function||any arg)(input)`

  * Tests the `condition` against the `input`, and if `true` process each arg until the end or one evaluates to `undefined` or `{value: any value, done:  boolean true}`.
 Note: if returning a done indicator, it must have at most two keys, `done` and `value` or just `done`.
-This minimizes the chance of accidental aborts which would be hard to debug.
+This minimizes the chance of accidental aborts when inputs happen to conatin properties by the name `value` or `done`, which would be hard to debug.

  * Always returns the `input` or `{value,done:true}`.
 Think of it like a package routing through many handlers who may look at or modify the contents of the package, but at the end of the day must deliver it to the next recipient in the chain before it utlimately gets delivered to the requestor, unless a valid substituion is provided via  `{value,done:true}`.